 This is an unpublished essay written in 1981, in the same year that A Sociedade Estatal e a Tecnoburocracia (Editora Brasiliense) - a collection of the previous essays on the theory of the new professional class - was published.
-My other two central papers on the subject, The Emergence of Technobureaucracy (1972) and Introductory Notes to the Statist or Technobureaucratic Mode of Production (1977) are in this book.
 I intended to include this third essay in a book to be published in English - a project that eventually did not materialize.
-In 2001 I read the paper, and decided to make it available in my web page, www.bresserpereira.org.br.
+In 2001, I read the paper and decided to make it available in my web page.
 It is a dated essay, particularly because Soviet Union does not exist anymore, but I believe that it remains relevant for understanding the social structure of the world we live, and why class analysis lost part of its heuristic power.
-Although complemented by the other essays, it can be read independently.